7Eddie20/Rebuild/Basics/DataTypes_Variables/DataTypes-Variables_Summary.md

 8. the placement of variable name while adding the complexities matter. place the variablename before the complexities declared and it won't work. cout << "your cgpa is " << fixed << setprecision(2) << cgpa << endl; works cout << "your cgpa is " << cgpa << fixed << setprecision(2) << endl; does't work

+9. A boolean is a data type that holds only two possible values: true or false.
+It's used to control logic flow, especially in conditions and decision-making statements like if, while, or for.

 ---